DISCOVER the Joy of Music at OUR Award Winning MUSIC School

 Eliette began writing music from the age of 9 and at 17 was placed in the top 50 of the Play It Strange songwriting competition in New Zealand with her song “Believe”.

-After high school she attended the Australian Institute of Music.
-In 2015 she graduated with her Bachelors of Contemporary Performance, majoring in Vocals and released her first EP “Black Kisses”.
+After high school she attended the Australian Institute of Music, graduating with her Bachelors of Contemporary Performance, majoring in Vocals and released her first EP “Black Kisses”.

 -